EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is typically expected that AUTH\_CRED\_C is specified by reference.

-* The identifier of the token series, specified in the "id" field of EDHOC\_Information, and with the same value specified in the response to C from the token endpoint.

-Additionally, when issuing the first access token of a token series, the AS MAY specify the following data in the claims associated with the access token.
-If these data are specified in the response to C from the token endpoint, they MUST be included in the access token and specify the same values that they had in the response from the token endpoint.
+When issuing the first access token of a token series, the AS MAY specify the following data in the claims associated with the access token.
+If these data are specified in the response to C from the token endpoint, they MUST be included in the access token and specify the same values that they have in the response from the token endpoint.

 * The size in bytes of the OSCORE Master Secret to derive after the EDHOC execution and to use for establishing an OSCORE Security Context.
 If it is included, it is specified in the "osc\_ms\_len" field of EDHOC\_Information, and it has the same value that the "osc\_ms\_len" field has in the response to C. If it is not included, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.

 * The size in bytes of the OSCORE Master Salt to derive after the EDHOC execution (see {{Section A.1 of I-D.ietf-lake-edhoc}}) and to use for establishing an OSCORE Security Context.
 If it is included, it is specified in the "osc\_salt\_len" field of EDHOC\_Information, and it has the same value that the "osc\_salt\_len" field has in the response to C. If it is not included, the default value from {{Section A.1 of I-D.ietf-lake-edhoc}} is assumed.

 * The OSCORE version to use (see {{Section 5.4 of RFC8613}}).
 This is specified in the "osc\_version" field of the "edhoc\_info" parameter.
 If it is included, it is specified in the "osc\_version" field of EDHOC\_Information, and it has the same value that the "osc\_version" field has in the response to C. If it is not included, the default value of 1 (see {{Section 5.4 of RFC8613}}) is assumed.

+When issuing the first access token of a token series, the AS can take either of the two possible options.

+* The AS provides the access token to C, by specifying it in the "access\_token" parameter of the access token response.
+In such a case, the access token response MAY include the parameter "access\_token", which MUST encode the CBOR simple value "false" (0xf4).

+* The AS does not provide the access token to C. Rather, the AS uploads the access token to the authz-info endpoint at the RS, exactly like C would do, and as defined in {{c-rs}} and {{rs-c}}.
+Then, when replying to C with the access token response as defined above, the response MUST NOT include the parameter "access\_token", and MUST include the parameter "token\_uploaded" encoding the CBOR simple value "true" (0xf5).
+This is shown by the example in {{example-without-optimization-as-posting}}.

+   Note that, in case C and the RS have already completed an EDHOC execution leveraging a previous access token series, using this approach implies that C and the RS have to re-run the EDHOC protocol.
+That is, they cannot more efficiently make use of the EDHOC-KeyUpdate function, as defined in {{edhoc-key-update}}.

+   Also note that this approach is not applicable when issuing access tokens following the first one in the same token series, i.e., when updating access rights.

 When CWTs are used as access tokens, EDHOC\_Information MUST be transported in the "edhoc\_info" claim, defined in {{iana-token-cwt-claims}}.